Captain Looroll

 Mums of all kinds will be very happy to receive this as a Mother’s Day present.

-My Mummy Marches Samantha Hawkins and Cory Reid Lantana
+Samantha Hawkins and Cory Reid

 The little girl herein talks about her mum and the various causes she marches for including protecting the environment and social justice.
 Crucially though she marches to fix the world’s problems, to say things that need saying and to remind people how to love.
 She marches no matter the season or the weather; she marches with lots of other people all supporting the same cause, but sometimes she’ll even march alone.